Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Expression of Stokes matrices via the boundary values of solutions of isomonodromy equations

-\end{pro} \pf We prove it by showing that the left and right hand sides of the identity \eqref{relequation1} compute respectively the monodromy of a linear system of equations along two homotopy paths.
+\end{pro} \pf The first identity simply follows from the monodromy relation \eqref{monorelation}.
+We prove the second identity by showing that the left and right hand sides compute respectively the monodromy of the linear system of equation \eqref{introisoeq} along two homotopy paths.
 Since the paths are homotopy, the monodromy are equal.